 70 - 80% of our graduates continue in research in the UK, Europe and Overseas.
 Others have joined different science-related careers such as in the media or education.

 The JIC Student Voice Committee invites guest speakers to encourage students to be aware of the diversity of careers open to them.
 Recent speakers have included a patent lawyer and a scientific editor.

 We're all about a great culture, blending exciting work with a fun social scene in your time off.
 There are always things to do, whether organised through our Student Committee or with friends in the city centre.
 We also have an official EI Social email list, where you can arrange to catch a film or something to eat with others from the institute.
 We work hard, but we play pretty hard too.
 There are team sports events, from football to squash, and fitness classes onsite each week.

-We offer two main types of studentship, Project and Rotation.
+We offer three main types of studentship, Project, Rotation and Self-funded.
 There are many funding options available and we are always happy to answer any of your questions.
 We know applying for a studentship can be complicated but don't forget - we are here to help.
 Between our own research faculty office and the Graduate Studies Office based at the UEA, we can fully support you through your application process, as well as helping you settle in once you arrive.